-To everyone who visited Then They Came for Me: Incarceration of Japanese Americans during WWII and the Demise of Civil Liberties in the past months, we say a heartfelt THANK YOU!
+To everyone who visited Then They Came for Me: Incarceration of Japanese Americans during WWII and the Demise of Civil Liberties, we say a heartfelt THANK YOU!
 This exhibition told a powerful and important story about our history—a story that needs to be told at this particular time in our country.

 We invite you to view the websites for Then They Came for Me and our earlier exhibition, Art AIDS America.
 We intend to keep a digital archive of both of these exhibitions available for everyone to use.

 Alphawood Gallery is now closed, but Alphawood Exhibitions is hard at work on another exhibition